 I finished the end of day reports, filed and emailed them to the appropriate places, and then I printed the bills for the morning departures.
-I placed the bills in envelopes, and slid them under people’s doors.
+I placed the bills in envelopes and slid them under people’s doors.
 It took about 10 minutes to finish.
-When I returned to the lobby, there was a man pacing in-front of the desk.
+When I returned to the lobby, a man was pacing in front of the desk.
 He had an angry face.
 “Sorry for keeping you waiting, sir.
 I was delivering bills.
 How can I help you?”
 I said.

 “What the hell took you so long?”